 Spousal Support and Alimony are interchangeable terms in Oklahoma law.
 They are terms describing payments from one spouse or ex-spouse to another.
 Spousal support alimony payments occur during the process of divorce, after a divorce, or during a legal separation.
+They are found mainly in higher income marriages.
 The purpose is for the recipient to maintain their standard of living after divorce.
 Thus, spousal support alimony awards in Oklahoma intend to be rehabilitative.
 That is, the alimony or support award is temporary and intends to give the other party time to get on their feet financially.

 Duration of Spousal Support Alimony:

 The period of spousal support alimony is dependent on several factors.
 The largest determining factor being the length of the marriage.
 Although there is no hard and fast rule for how long a marriage must last before alimony is available, a good general rule is two or so years.
 There is also no specific rule for the duration of the alimony award.
 My experience is that most Oklahoma divorce judges order one year for each three years married.
-Like most family and divorce law the courts base their decisions based on the individual facts of your case.
+Like most family and divorce law disputes the courts base their decisions based on the individual facts of your case with high asset divorces awarding higher alimony amounts.
 Oklahoma law does provide for spousal support to terminate upon the death of the person paying it.
 Also it terminates if the person who receives it remarries.
 Okla.
 Stat. tit.
 43 § 134(B) (1992).

 Oklahoma Alimony and Federal Taxes: